adaapp/primers-portfolio-e457/README.md

 * Get search from user
 * Read line
 * Compare to the user input
-* If there is a match display in the console
+* If there is a match display the college name and number in the console
 * Close the file

 ### Reflection

+The primer challenge

-The biggest challenge in this primer was the C++ reading the file correctly.
-After several attempts, the problem was the whitespace in the CSV file affecting a result to display on the console the particular college name or college number.
+The biggest challenge in this primer was the C++ code reading the file correctly.
+After several attempts, the problem was the whitespace in the CSV file affecting a result to display on the console the particular college name and number.